code-and-effect/effective_orders/README.md

 A Rails Engine to handle the purchase workflow in a Rails 3.2.x / Rails 4 application.

-Also works with Stripe Connect and Stripe Subscriptions with coupons.
+Also works with Stripe Subscriptions.

 Sends order receipt emails automatically.